 - Seven Days: Maybe add in a day trip to Tangiers in Morocco?

-My number one city in Andalusia is Granada.
-Yes, Seville is bigger and probably has more to do, but Granada's unique sights make it my top place to visit.
+Yes, Seville is bigger and probably has more to do, but Granada's unique sights make it the top place to visit on this list.

 You might want to spend more time in Seville than in Granada, but if you could only choose one place to visit in Andalusia, my choice would be Granada over Seville.